-about whom...these things are spoken (ULT)

-ULT

-13 For he about whom these things are spoken belongs to another tribe, from which no one has attended to the altar.

-You can state this in active form.
-Alternate translation: "about whom I am speaking" (See: Active or Passive)

-For (ULT)

-For is used to draw attention to the important point that follows.

-our Lord is risen from Judah (ULT)

-The words our Lord refer to Jesus.
+about whom...these things are spoken (ULT) Jesus, the one about whom...I am saying these things (UST) If your language does not use this passive form, you can state this in active form.
+Alternate translation: "about whom I am speaking" (See: Active or Passive) ULT For he about whom these things are spoken belongs to another tribe, from which no one has attended to the altar.
+UST Jesus, the one about whom I am saying these things, is not a descendant of Levi.
+Instead, he came from the tribe of Judah, which never gave any person who served as priest.
+For (ULT) For (UST) For is used to draw attention to the important point that follows. our Lord is risen from Judah (ULT) our Lord descended from Judah (UST) The words our Lord refer to Jesus.

-from Judah (ULT)
+from Judah (ULT) from Judah (UST)

 Alternate translation: "from the tribe of Judah"

 ULT

 14 For {it is} clear that our Lord is risen from Judah, a tribe toward which Moses said nothing concerning priests.

+UST

+For it is clear that our Lord descended from Judah, but Moses never spoke about priests coming from that tribe.

 General Information:

 This quote comes from a psalm of King David.